vtex-apps/product-summary/docs/ProductSummaryShelf.md

 # Product Summary Shelf

-Product Summary Shelf is the main block exported by the Product Summary app.
+Product Summary Shelf is the main block exported by the [Product Summary app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary).
 Through its child blocks, it provides the needed structure to render the Product Summary component in your store.

 ![](https://user-images.githubusercontent.com/40380674/96649443-7d21d480-1307-11eb-9100-534fa9e70ca6.png))

 ## Configuration

-1. Add the [Product Summary app](https://vtex.io/docs/components/content-blocks/vtex.product-summary/) to your theme's dependencies in the `manifest.json` file.
-For example:
+1. Import the `vtex.product-summary` app to your theme's dependencies in the `manifest.json`:

 ```json
   dependencies: {